pftg/my_shows/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Ruby Installation

+On a Mac, open /Applications/Utilities/Terminal.app and type:

+    ruby -v

+If the output looks something like this, you're in good shape:

+    ruby 1.9.3p385 (2013-02-06 revision 39114) [x86_64-darwin12.2.1]

+If the output looks more like this, you need to [install Ruby](http://www.ruby-lang.org/en/downloads/):

+    ruby: command not found

+## Copyright

+Copyright (c) 2012-2013 Paul Nikitochkin.
+See [LICENSE][] for details.

+[license]: LICENSE.md